 The heritage town of Newport is home to many of Clew Bay's magical elements and stories.
-Dominated by the 7 Arches of the viaduct bridge, it is part of the The Clew Bay Trail / Great Western Greenway and The Gourmet Greenway, featuring local food producers and retailers.
-It is the gateway to Nephin Beg Mountain Range and the historic Bangor Trail.
-Newport offers a network of trails and loops, with sea angling and boating providing a way to get up close to Clew Bay's islands.
-Close by, alongside hidden tidal inlets, Burrishoole Abbey and Rockfleet Castle (Carrigahowley) stand tall.
-Representing the rich history of medieval Ireland and the Barony of Burrishoole, the abbey and castle were once citadels of Irish chieftains and trade and are where Grace O'Malley reigned as 'pirate queen' and chieftain of the Clan O'Malley.
+Dominated by the 7 Arches Bridge viaduct, it is part of the The Clew Bay Trail / Great Western Greenway and Gourmet Greenway, featuring local food producers and retailers.
+It is the gateway to Nephin Beg mountain range and the historic Bangor Trail.
+Newport offers a network of trails and loops - walking and cycling, with sea angling and boating providing a way to get up close to Clew Bay's islands - "one for every day of the year".
+Close by, alongside hidden tidal inlets, Burrishoole Abbey and Rockfleet Castle stand tall.
+Representing the rich history of Medieval Ireland and the Barony of Burrishoole, the abbey and castle were once citadels of Irish chieftains and trade and are where Granuaile reigned as 'pirate queen' and chieftain of the Clan O'Malley.

-- Rockfleet Castle (Carrigahowley)
+- Carrickahowley Castle

-- ▶ The Clew Bay Trail / Great Western Greenway
+- The Clew Bay Trail / Great Western Greenway

-- The Gourmet Greenway food tail
+- · Gourmet Greenway Food Trail

-- ▶ Nephin Beg mountain range
+- · Nephin Beg Mountain Range

-- Wild Nephin National Park
+- Wild Nephin Ballycroy National Park

 - Burrishoole Abbey

 - Terra Firma Ireland hiking, stargazing and cultural walking

+- Clew Bay Charters

+- Newport Street Market

-- Railway viaduct bridge
+- Railway viaduct

 - Mayo Dark Sky Park

 - Mayo Dark Sky Festival

 - Newport Sea Angling Festival

-- Annual O'Malley Clan Gathering
+- · Annual O'Malley Clan Gathering

 - Clew Bay Special Area of Conservation diversity of flora and fauna

 - Local food producers

-- ► The Bangor Trail
+- The Bangor Trail

-- ► The Western Way
+- The Western Way

-- Burrishoole loop walks Newport x 4, Derradda x 3 and Tiernaur x 3

-- Letterkeen loop walks x 3
+- Burrishoole loop walks Newport x 4, Derradda x 3 and Tiernaur x 3 - Letterkeen loop walks x 3

-- Letterkeen Bothy known as 'Robert Lloyd Praeger Centre'- the darkest accessible site with views of sky day or night
+- Letterkeen Bothy known as "Robert Lloyd Praeger Centre" - the darkest accessible site with views of sky day or night

+- Derradda Community Centre

-- Ceilís and traditional music sessions
+- · Ceilís and traditional music sessions

 - Burrishoole Bridge

 - The Newport Shepherds

-- ► Newport House Fishing
+- · Newport House Fishing

-- ► Burrishoole Fishery
+- Burrishoole Fishery

-- Loughs Feeagh and Furnace
+- · Loughs Feeagh and Furnace

+- Clew Bay SUP

+- Newport Regatta Club / Splash kayaking, a water trampoline, water zorbing and a diving board for children

+- The GAP Newport

-- ► The Grace O'Malley Cycle Trail
+- The Granuaile Cycle Trail

-- Bike hire
+- · Bike hire

 - Sea angling

-- ► Game angling
+- · Game angling

 - St. Patrick's Church with stained glass treasure "The Last Judgement" by Harry Clarke

-- ► The Marine Institute
+- The Marine Institute

-- ▶ St. Brendan's Well
+- St. Brendan's Well

-- ► Roigh Pier
+- Roigh Pier

-- ► Greenway Artists Initiative
+- Greenway Artists Initiative

+- Clew Bay Garden Trail

-- ► Local hobbies, sports and community clubs
+- · Local hobbies, sports and community clubs

 - Princess Grace Park and town trails

 - Local festivals and events

 - Choice of local restaurants, cafes and pubs where local produce is a speciality

-- ▶ Kelly's of Newport artisan butcher
+- Kellys of Newport artisan butcher

-- ▶ Choice of local accommodation
+- · Choice of local accommodation

-- Local shops and services
+- · Local shops and services

-- Grace O'Malley story at Rockfleet Castle (Carrigahowley)
+- Grace O'Malley story at Rockfleet Castle

-- Silting up of harbour disrupting existing and potential new water-based activities
+- Silting up of harbour disrupting existing and potential new water based activities

 - Accommodation offerings

-- ▶ Night-time restaurant dining
+- · Night time restaurant dining

 - Promotion of local drama productions

 - Promotion of local historical society

-A1 LOCALITIES: Westport - CEANTAIR: Cathair na Mart
+A1 LOCALITIES: Westport Ceantair: Cathair na Mart

 Westport, a designated heritage town, is one of Ireland's few planned towns designed by James Wyatt, a famous architect of the Georgian period.
-Voted Best Place to Live in Ireland by the Irish Times in 2012 and with many Tidy Town Awards, Westport is full of charm and delightfully laid out with elegant Georgian streetscapes, friendly character, picturesque flowerbeds and hanging baskets, and riverside pedestrian mall.

-Teeming with restaurants, cafes, pubs and independent shopkeepers, the town is a pleasure to stroll around and enjoy.
-With Westport Estate accessible from Church Lane, visitors can wander through the grounds down to Westport Quay and the shores of Clew Bay.
+Voted Ireland's Best Place to Live by the Irish Times and with many Tidy Town Awards, Westport is full of charm and delightfully laid out with elegant Georgian streetscapes, friendly character, picturesque flowerbeds and hanging baskets, and riverside pedestrian mall.
+Teeming with restaurants, cafes, pubs and independent shop keepers, the town is a pleasure to stroll around and enjoy.
+With Westport House and grounds accessible from Church Lane, visitors can wander through the estate down to Westport Quay and the shores of Clew Bay.